 Before you’re offered a spot on a college team, the coach will usually want to see you play in person.

-Many of the videos coaches receive are garbage anyway.
+Many of the videos coaches receive are low quality anyway.
 Some videos look like they’ve been filmed during a 8.3 earthquake.
 If it’s not that, often the quality of the video is so grainy that players are little more than blurs on the screen.
 Some are sleep inducing.
 Others are downright painful.

-When you share a video with a coach, make sure that it’s easy for him to figure out who you are on the screen.
+When you share a video with a coach, make sure that it’s easy to figure out who you are on the screen.
 Include your uniform number, provide some play-by-play commentary, or find a way to highlight yourself on the video itself.

 Homemade vs. Hollywood

-Kudos if you choose to do your own video.
+Kudos if you choose to do your own video!
 Working side-by-side with a friend can make it fun.
 Personalize your video as you see fit.
 Soundtracks, for example, are a nice personal touch.

 What to Put on Your Video

-Better, more enjoyable videos start with a brief, personal introduction and an explanation of how the college coach can identify the recruit in the video.
+More enjoyable videos start with a brief, personal introduction and an explanation of how the college coach can identify the recruit in the video.
 After that, it’s on to action footage.